Staples Inc.

 Staples Inc. is an American office supply retail company headquartered in Framingham, Massachusetts.

 Founded by Leo Kahn and Thomas G. Stemberg, the company opened its first store in Brighton, Massachusetts, on May 1, 1986.
 By 1996, it reached the Fortune 500, and it later acquired the office supplies company Quill Corporation.
 In 2014, in the wake of increasing competition from e-commerce market, Staples began to close some locations.
 In 2015, Staples announced its intent to acquire Office Depot and OfficeMax.
 However, the purchase was blocked under antitrust grounds due to the consolidation that would result.

 After the failed acquisition, Staples refocused its operations to downplay its brick-and-mortar outlets and place more prominence on business-to-business (B2B) services.
-In 2017, after its sale to Sycamore Partners, the company was effectively split into three "independently managed and capitalized" entities sharing the Staples name, separating its U.S. retail operations, and Canadian retail operations, from the B2B business.
+In 2017, after its sale to a private equity firm, Sycamore Partners, the company was effectively split into three "independently managed and capitalized" entities sharing the Staples name, separating its U.S. retail operations, and Canadian retail operations, from the B2B business.